 Increasing partnership referrals remains a key focus for the Safe & Well team, particularly from hospitals and health care organisations.
-Whilst the coronavirus pandemic has changed the way we interact and provide home fire safety advice for the vulnerable, we have continued to deliver safe and well visits for the most vulnerable in the Bournemouth, Christchurch & Poole community.
+Whilst the coronavirus pandemic has changed the way we interact and provide home fire safety advice for the vulnerable, we have continued to deliver safe and well visits for the most vulnerable in the Swindon community.

-Social distancing measures put in place have inevitably impacted our ability to delivery face to face prevention activities this quarter, including education, youth intervention and road safety.
+Social distancing measures put in place have inevitably impacted our ability to deliver face to face prevention activities this quarter, including education, youth intervention and road safety.
 Teams have adapted their delivery where possible or focussed their efforts on other methods of engagement such as social media.
-This has included sharing Government and partner agency key messages surrounding coronavirus pandemic awareness.
+This has included sharing government and partner agency key messages surrounding coronavirus pandemic awareness.
 It has also enabled the team to focus on building relationships and planning for future activities in prevention.
+Stations continue to be proactive in prevention messages, with a recent focus on disposable BBQs and water safety.

 We are developing an evaluation of our prevention activities to measure the impact they are having on preventing fires and other risks.
-Alongside this is the value for money framework which provides evidence for the Service, partner and wider societal savings from our prevention interventions.
+Alongside this is the value for money framework which provides evidence of the Service, partner and wider societal savings from our prevention interventions.